Please click here to see School of Education & Human Development information.

 - Application to the last year of the program, the Professional Year Residency is required.
 After successfully completing all other Core, major, and elective courses, all students must apply for admission into the Professional Year.
 Requirements for admission include a 3.0 GPA, positive letters of recommendation, successful evaluations of earlier clinical experiences, and a successful interview.
 (Students with a lower GPA may be considered under certain conditions.
 Please see SEHD website.)

-- A minimum GPA of 2.0, grade of C or better, is required for all major courses applying to EDHD - Middle School Mathematics Education requirements unless otherwise specified.
+- A minimum GPA of 2.0, grade of C or better, is required for all courses applying to EDHD - Early childhood Education requirements unless otherwise specified.

 - Students must complete and maintain a 3.0 minimum grade point average in Professional Year coursework to complete licensure requirements.
 Please see an advisor for more information on this requirement.